bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 Look how closely the predicted values are to the actual weight data.

-The model has no knowledge of calorie intake or macronutrients, but it still seems to understand what's happening.
+The model doesn't know _anything_ about calorie intake or macronutrients, but it still makes accurate forecasts.

 What does that mean?